 Exchange rate fluctuations

-The fund may invest outside of the UK or hold currencies other than sterling.
+The fund may invest outside of the euro zone or hold currencies other than euro.
 So, the value of investments may fall or rise depending on changes in the exchange rates of currencies to which the fund is exposed.

 Past performance is not a guide to future performance.

 The value of an investment and any income from it can go down as well as up and can fluctuate in response to changes in currency and exchange rates.
 Investors may not get back the original amount invested.

 The Fund uses derivatives; these can be complex and highly volatile.
 This means in unusual market conditions the Fund may suffer significant losses.